 ISBN 9781138803176 - CAT# Y170190

-This handbook is a detailed reference source comprising of original articles covering the origins, history, theory and practice of Islamic law.
-The handbook starts out by dealing with the question of what type of law is Islamic law and includes a critical analysis of the pedagogical approaches to studying and analyzing Islamic law as a discipline.
-The handbook covers a broad range of issues including the role of ethics in Islamic jurisprudence, the mechanics and processes of interpretation, the purposes and objectives of Islamic law, constitutional law and secularism, gender, bioethics, Muslim minorities in the West, jihad and terrorism.
+This handbook is a detailed reference source comprising original articles covering the origins, history, theory and practice of Islamic law.
+The handbook starts out by dealing with the question of what type of law is Islamic law and includes a critical analysis of the pedagogical approaches to studying and analysing Islamic law as a discipline.
+The handbook covers a broad range of issues, including the role of ethics in Islamic jurisprudence, the mechanics and processes of interpretation, the purposes and objectives of Islamic law, constitutional law and secularism, gender, bioethics, Muslim minorities in the West, jihad and terrorism.

 Previous publications on this topic have approached Islamic law from a variety of disciplinary and pedagogical perspectives.
-One of the original contributions of this handbook is that it treats Islamic law as a legal discipline by taking into account the historical functions and processes of legal cultures and the patterns of legal thought.
+One of the original features of this handbook is that it treats Islamic law as a legal discipline by taking into account the historical functions and processes of legal cultures and the patterns of legal thought.